-The important thing is that you believe what I’m telling you because, frankly, it’s unbelievable from the get go.
-It’s not like it’s a complicated story, or anything, and I still don’t know how it ends, but it’s completely and totally true.
+The important thing is that you believe what I’m telling you because, frankly, it’s unbelievable from beginning to end.
+It’s not like it’s a complicated story or anything, and I still don’t know how it ends, but it’s completely and totally true.

-I took this writing class and they said the important thing was to write what you know and leave out the boring bits.
+I’ve taken several writing classes, and they all say the important thing is to write what you know and leave out the boring bits.
 That’s two important things, I realize that now.
-But here’s what I know and I’m leaving out the boring part about how it all came to pass: I inherited a castle in Scotland!
+But here’s what I know and I’m skipping over the boring parts: I inherited a castle in Scotland!

 What I’m thinking about right now is that I can’t understand a thing anyone says and I’m hungry.
 Plus, there’s this tall, dark woman who keeps staring at me.
-I think I saw her at the train station in Glasgow.
-I had to run for the train and she seemed to be following me because she was running too.
+I think I saw her at the train station in Edinburgh.
+The airlink shuttle to the train had taken longer than they said it would, and I had to run for the train.
+She seemed to be following me because she was running too.
 She’s attractive but hardly my type — too old.
 Too serious, I’ll bet.
-I trod on her foot when the train started to go and she said “Buggery bollocks” and I said I was sorry so I don’t know why she’s staring at me.
+I trod on her foot when the train started to go and she said, “Buggery bollocks” and I said, “Sorry,” so I don’t know why she’s staring at me.

 I wonder if she’s the other heir.

-My best friend, Susie Bling (I know, that’s hysterical, isn’t it?) is nearly an attorney and she said the will is completely screwed up and would never fly in the U.S. except it was written over 300 years ago — before the U.S. of A. even existed! — after some sixth earl of someplace was “attaindered.”
+My best friend, Susie Bling (that’s hysterical, isn’t it?) is nearly an attorney and she said the will is completely screwed up and would never fly in the U.S. It was written over 300 years ago — before the U.S. of A. even existed!
+Some sixth earl of someplace was “attaindered.”
 I tried to look that up online but after about two minutes I needed a latte, know what I mean?

-Anyway, I can do pretty much as I like on this trip, including not counting my cell minutes, and still have a bundle for some necessities when I got home again.
+Anyway, I can do pretty much as I like on this trip, including not worrying about burning through my phone’s data allowance, and still have a bundle for some necessities when I get home again.
 Like rent and food.

 * * *

 There was the solicitor waiting, for one thing, and they were cute but not my type.
-The matching shirts celebrating foliage pinged my gaydar.
-Their scruffy ruggedness would turn heads in San Francisco, but I prefer creatures with clits.
+The matching shirts with a pretty flower pinged my gaydar.
+Their scruffy ruggedness would turn heads in San Francisco, but generally, like pretty much since I figured out what they do, I’ve preferred creatures with lady bits.
 And breasts.
 And brains.
-Financially self-sufficient is always a plus, believe you me.
+Financially self-sufficient is always a plus.
 But this story is not about my user ex who still owes me rent money.

 Inverness sounded so romantic, but my first impression when we reached the street was that I was freezing.
-The sweater that had seemed oppressively hot when I left home felt like tissue paper.
+My sweater had seemed oppressively hot when I left home.
+Now it felt like tissue paper.
 I hoped there was a Target or Old Navy.

-“Where to, miss?”
 At least I think that’s what the cab driver said.
 I read the address for Roderick Macklin Stuart, LLB, off the letter I had carried with me from the moment I had opened it in my tiny studio apartment.
-The cab driver responded, I am not making this up, with, “Will you hi-glock-lo-Monday-knee?”
+This is what the cab driver said, and I am not making this up: “Will you hi-glock-lo-Monday-knee?”

 I made a little sound and he said, “Right, then,” and off we went.
 Bang out of the station he made a right turn into certain death.
 We survived and then we did the same thing and I decided I should look out the window if I wanted to keep my sanity.

-My journey included such romantic names, even the ones I couldn’t pronounce, like Craig Phadraig, Clò Mór, Kinlockbervie and Tongue.
+The journey ahead included interesting and romantic names, even the ones I couldn’t pronounce, like Croftnacreich, Balnakeil and Tongue.
 Well, I can pronounce Tongue.
 I’ve been told I use it well too, ahem, but I digress.
-All of the cities sounded charming and somewhat mysterious, but my final destination, the Castle Wrath, at the tip of Cape Wrath, on the Kyle of Durness, chilled the blood in my veins.
+The cities all sounded charming and somewhat mysterious, but my final destination, the Castle Wrath, at the tip of Cape Wrath, on the Kyle of Durness, chilled the blood in my veins.
 In a good way, mostly.

-I’m sure the location is charming — okay, I’ve used charming three times in two paragraphs.
+I’m sure the location is charming — rats, I’ve used charming three times in two paragraphs.
 I’m sure the location is quaint, but a bit colder than I expected.
-I had looked up Cape Wrath on the Internet and it’s the heart of walking tours in the Highlands.
+I had looked up Cape Wrath on the Internet.
+According to DayTramps.com, it’s the heart of walking tours in the Highlands.
 That just makes me want to put on a tartan and dance.
 I wondered if there’d be men in kilts.